 The series is intended tohelp you plan and prepare for your backcountry trip before you ever leave home, and tooffer you a sense of what it means to backpack in wilderness.

-Visitors, campground users, and dayhikers are encouraged to watch individual chapters as well.
+All visitors, campground users, and dayhikers are encouraged to watch individual chapters as well—particularly the fifth video, on wildlife safety.
 Use the lists of key concepts to decide which chapters are most helpful for you.

 Before you set out, make sure you plan well enough to come back safely, and leave the backcountry as pristine as you find it ...
 “Nobody tells you what to expect.
 You’ve got to figure it out.
 That’s what makes it so rewarding, too.”